About the programme

 You’ll be joining and welcomed into a community of over 150 Warwick Scholars past and present, from first years to finalists, postgraduates and Alumni.

-Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme coordinator.
+Once your results have been confirmed and you've accepted your place to study with us here at Warwick, you will be sent an invitation to join the Warwick Scholars undergraduate programme by the programme lead.
 To accept your place, you'll be asked to read through and sign our Warwick Scholars Student Agreement which will be shared with you as part of the invitation and complete our Warwick Scholars UG programme starter survey.

 Widening Participation Lifecycle Officer